savonet/liquidsoap/doc/content/multitrack.md

 Internally, **a track is a source restricted to a single content-type**.
 This means that:

 - When pulling data for a given track, the underlying source is used, potentially also pulling data for its other tracks
-- Tracks are subject to the same limitations w.r.t. clocks
+- Tracks are subject to the same limitations as sources w.r.t. clocks
 - Tracks, like sources, always have a `metadata` and `track_marks` tracks.
 The `track.metadata` and `track.track_marks` operators can be used to retrieve them.

 Tracks can be muxed using the `source` operator.
 The operator takes a record of tracks and creates a source with them.
-Tracks can have any name except `metadata` and `track_marks` that are reserved for the corresponding track types.
+Tracks can have any name and type except `metadata` and `track_marks` that are reserved for their corresponding track types.

 Here's an example: